Hisense C2 Ultra Projector Review

 Popular Projector Comparisons

 The Hisense C2 Ultra is an incredible projector.
 It can do it all: easy to move around due to its gimbal stand and full suite of image correction features, all while being bright enough and colorful enough to handle even moderately lit rooms.
-Its contrast is also quite good, so it looks very solid in darker rooms.
+Its contrast is also excellent, so it looks very solid in darker rooms.
 It's also pretty accurate right out of the box, and is easy to calibrate for those who crave even more accuracy.
 Finally, it's also a great gaming projector, with low input lag and wide resolution support.
 At its price point, not much competes with it; you might opt for the Anker Nebula X1 if you crave a projector with a handle and don't mind that the Anker is quite inaccurate out of the box.
 Alternatively, if you prefer a more classic 'install and forget' projector, the Epson Home Cinema 5050UB is even more accurate than the Hisense, but it lacks features and performs less well in HDR.
 Ultimately, the Hisense checks most boxes for most people.

 For more, check out our recommendations for the best 4k projectors, the best projectors for home theater, and the best portable projectors.
 If you're really looking for a product to use outside, consider the best outdoor projectors as well.